qlerup/lovelace-thermostat-pro-timeline/README.md

   * 🥈 All data (sensor + browser)
   * 🥽 Local only (browser)
   * 🗄️ Storage sensor only
+  * 🎨 Clear color block data (browser only, storange only or all)
 * 🌡️⛔ **Max temperature limit** — prevent overheating with an upper bound 🚡️

 ---